Houston Burners has a Non-Profit Structure?

 The board holds monthly meetings and has been steadily working through the backlog of things that need to get done to organize our community’s activities better.
 This includes revisiting our warehouse lease and insurance needs, thinking through safety and liability issues, developing a better plan-of-use for the community warehouse, organizing the community’s finances and accounting, developing this website, and putting infrastructure into place to support further growth.
 In addition to taking on work on behalf of the community itself, the board forms committees to address specific needs and projects.

 You may be invited to be on the board due to your active contributions to the community, because you have expressed interest in being on it, because the community has recommended you to it, or some combination thereof.

-The current makeup will probably remain static until the end of the year while efforts continue to set up our new non-profit.
+The current makeup will probably remain static over the near-term while efforts continue to work through the board’s backlog of work.
 One of the best ways to show your interest in being on the board during that time is to be active in supporting the efforts of our community.
 Serve on committees.
 Work on projects.
 Or, perhaps you have another idea in mind that will benefit our community?
 Those are always most welcome too.

 What Are Our Monthly Recurring Expenses?

 Each month, we spend approximately $900 on our Community Warehouse space.
 This breaks down as $675 in rent, approximately $100 in utilities, approximately $100 in insurance, and approximately $25 in supplies.

 Why Do We Ask for Monthly Dues Subscriptions?